Category of Astronomical Heritage: tangible immovable

 But for astrophysics; the new Dominion Astrophysical Observatory, Victoria, B.C., was opened in 1918.

-In 2008, the building is used by the Office of Energy Efficiency.
+Since 2008, the historical observatory building is used by the Office of Energy Efficiency.

 History